 Disallow: /services/can keep crawlers away from every service page under that folder. - Sitewide launch block: A leftover

 Disallow: /from staging can tell normal crawlers to stay away from the entire site.
-Painful, common, very rude. - Redirect problems: A page that redirects through multiple hops, loops, or lands on the wrong URL can waste crawl attention before Google ever evaluates the content.
+Common.
+Very rude. - Redirect problems: A page that redirects through multiple hops, loops, or lands on the wrong URL can waste crawl attention before Google ever evaluates the content.

 - Server errors: 5xx responses, timeouts, and intermittent hosting problems make a URL less reliable for crawlers.